jefreybulla/forms-app/README.md

 # FormsApp
-FormsApp is full-stack mono-repo to serve and render forms.
+FormsApp is full-stack monorepo to serve and render forms.
 There are two apps in this project:
 - forms-api: provides an API to serve forms and databse to save user's answers.
 - forms-app: React app to render forms and handle the user experience.